Generating the Implementation

 For more information about the project mapping table, see the “Project Mapping Table” section in the Code Generation Extensions topic.

 This version of the Service Factory is only capable of generating Visual C# code and XML for configuration files.
-During the development of the Service Factory, we tested the architecture to make sure that it can generate Visual Basic .NET by creating a text template for data contracts.
+During the development of the Service Factory, we tested the architecture to ensure it can generate Visual Basic .NET by creating a text template for data contracts.
 This text template is in the Service Factory source code to serve as an example to anyone wanting to create the other Visual Basic .NET text templates.